SU-CS308-22FA/Team8-AFRA/README.md

 - [x] Admins can approve or reject the requests for occupation verification [#34](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/34)
 - [x] Admins can fetch the match data using an API thereby it is automatic [#16](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/16)
 - [x] Admins can see the report requests and ban the users which also sends a notification email to the banned user, banned users cannot login and if they are already logged in they get kicked to main page. [#47](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/47)

-- [ ] Users can verify their emails by typing the code they received in their email. [#55](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/55)
-- [ ] Users can report the owners of comments that has bad words. [#54](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/54)
-- [ ] Users can display detailed match information. [#53](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/53)
-- [ ] Users can filter the comments in many different ways [#52](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/52)
-- [ ] Users can reply to other comments [#56](https://github.com/SU-CS308-22FA/Team8-AFRA/issues/56)

 ## Repository and Code Structure